What is Angular?

 Conclusion: Angular or React?

 You’ve heard of Angular, but what about React?
 The answer is simple: it all comes down to preference and personal interests.
-Here are five quick points that should help you narrow down the selection process for your next front-end web development project.
+Here are five quick points that should help you narrow down the selection by our front-end developer process for your next front-end web development project.

 1. Both frameworks support server-side rendering